top of page

 Hydrangea quercifolia ‘Ruby Slippers’ Dwarf form of the choice Oakleaf Hydrangea.
 Smaller than the species, but with all of the same great attributes: exfoliating bark, exceptional purple-red fall color and long cone-shaped white flowers in summer that turn from white to pink to red.
 Grows to 4’.
 Sun to part shade.
 Zone 5.

-Hydrangea serrata ‘Cancan’ Mountain hydrangea cultivar notable for blooming on old as well as new wood.
+Hydrangea serrata ‘Can Do’ Mountain hydrangea cultivar notable for blooming on old as well as new wood.
 A more reliable bloomer in cooler climates than H. macrophylla.
 Flat- topped flower heads bear deep pink flowers in summer.
 Grows 2-3’.
+Long blooming.
 Good for foundations and mixed borders.
 Sun to part shade.
 Zone 5.

-Itea virginica ‘Scentlandia’ Choice dwarf cultivar of the native Virginia Sweetspire.
-Produces long slender spires of white fragrant flowers in early summer.
-Fall color is an eye-catching scarlet-red.
+Itea virginica ‘Fizzy Mizzy’ Choice dwarf cultivar of the native Virginia Sweetspire.
+Produces long slender spires of white flowers in early summer.
 Compact and adaptable to a range of soil types.
-Sun to part shade.
+Sun to shade.
 Grows 2-3’.
 Zone 5.

 Kalopanax maximowiczii This novel looking tree features deeply cut, palmate leaves and coarse, thorny stems.
 Moderate to slow growing to 25’ or more.
 Interesting as a specimen or for the collector.
 Sun to part shade.
 Zone 4.